mukkumayc/typescript-cookie/README.md

 ## Cookie Attributes

-Cookie attribute defaults can be set globally by creating an instance of the api via `withAttributes()`, or individually for each call to `Cookies.set(...)` by passing a plain object as the last argument.
-Per-call attributes override the default attributes.

 ### expires

 Define when the cookie will be removed.
 Value must be a [`Number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) which will be interpreted as days from time of creation or a [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) instance.
 If omitted, the cookie becomes a session cookie.